-Issues Findings Challenges and There could be difficulties for people who might have to travel further to Opportunities access health care and other services. re connectivity Loss of EU funding could result in increased budgetary pressures. arising from post EU Rural Development Programme Funding, particularly in border communities Other Executive Rural Needs Act (Northern Ireland) 2016 strategies and policies relevant The Rural Needs Act places a duty on all Departments, Councils and to transport certain other public authorities to have due regard to rural needs. infrastructure, Regional Development Strategy (RDS) 2035 broadband This strategy sets out the spatial framework to guide future development and mobile and aims to address economic, social and environmental issues to achieve communications sustainable development and social cohesion.
-It indicates that increased linkages between urban and rural areas are beneficial to both, and recognises that the most thriving rural areas are those that are connected with market towns which are in turn connected with city regions.
-The RDS notes that all places benefit from economic growth reflecting the PfG approach of balanced sub-regional growth, recognising the importance of key settlements as centres for growth and investment.
-It also identifies the need to understand the role and function of settlements and their roles are serving rural communities and the importance of promoting cities so that services can be shared and do not need to be duplicated.
+Issues Findings Challenges and There could be difficulties for people who might have to travel further to Opportunities access health care and other services. re connectivity Loss of EU funding could result in increased budgetary pressures. arising from post EU Rural Development Programme Funding, particularly in border communities Other Executive Rural Needs Act (Northern Ireland) 2016 strategies and The Rural Needs Act places a duty on all Departments, Councils and policies relevant certain other public authorities to have due regard to rural needs. to transport Regional Development Strategy (RDS) 2035 infrastructure, broadband This strategy sets out the spatial framework to guide future development and mobile and aims to address economic, social and environmental issues to achieve communications sustainable development and social cohesion.
+It indicates that increased linkages between urban and rural areas are beneficial to both, and recognises that the most thriving rural areas are those that are connected with market towns which are in turn connected with city regions. • The RDS notes that all places benefit from economic growth reflecting the PfG approach of balanced sub-regional growth, recognising the importance of key settlements as centres for growth and investment.
+It also identifies the need to understand the role and function of settlements and their role in serving rural communities and the importance of promoting co-operation between places.
+It encourages clustering of towns and cities so that services can be shared and do not need to be duplicated.
 It identifies those settlements within close proximity to each other which have the potential to cluster helping to address economic, social and environmental issues aimed at achieving sustainable development and social cohesion.